CountKrampus/kick/README.md

 - Join (makes the bot join the voice chat the user is in)
 - Leave (makes the bot leave the voice chat)

+Voice Commands;
+- Calculator (Lets you do some math)
+- Verify (Gives you a verified role which gives access to rest of channels) (Not added to bot isnt working properly)

 <h3>Planned features:</h3>